Montefiore Windmill: Restoration

 In 2012 the mill was completely restored to full working order using the original 1850s plans (which were located in the British Library) as a guide.
 The restoration was part of Israel's 60th anniversary celebrations.

 A Dutch organisation, "Christians for Israel" (Stichting Christenen voor Israël) promoted the scheme.
 A model of Stelling Minnis windmill, built by Tom Holman, was taken to the Netherlands to raise funds for the restoration.
-None of the original machinery survives.
+None of the original machinery survived.
 Millwright Willem Dijkstra rebuilt the floors, sails, cap and machinery in his workshop in Sloten in cooperation with Dutch construction company Lont and British millwright Vincent Pargeter.
 The windshaft was cast and machined at Sanders IJzergieterij en Machinefabriek B.V.
 (Sanders’ foundry and machines factory) in Goor.
 The parts were then shipped to Israel and reassembled on site.
 Dijkstra, his family and employee temporarily moved to Israel to help with the restoration.
 The cap and sails were lifted into place on July 25, 2012, and the mill was turning for the first time again on August 6.
 The first bag of flour was ground in May 2013.

-Anecdotes

-Two anecdotes about the windmill appear in a 1933 book, which refers to it as the Jaffa Gate Mill.
-The first is that there was much opposition from among the local millers to the windmill, who looked upon it with the evil eye and sent their head man to curse it.
-Predictions were made that the mill would be washed away during the rainy season; after it survived intact, it was declared to be the work of Satan.
-The second is that the Arabs developed a taste for the lubricating oil on the bearings and would lick them, prompting fear the mill would burn down from the resulting friction.
-The solution was said to be placing a leg of pork in the oil barrel, whereafter the Arabs lost a taste for the oil.